JamesIde/ide.ts/cdn/documentation.md

 ### Cloudflare Worker CDN

-This worker handles image requests serving them from the R2 bucket and converting them to webp using the transformation functionality by the worker.
-The response is then cached for 30 days.
+This worker handles the image requests by requesting them from the publicly available R2 bucket.
+This bucket has a custom domain which is required in order to take advantage of Cloudflares caching.
+Image transformation properties are applied during this request.
+The response it then cached by Cloudflares CDN.

 #### Some notes on the implementation: